Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Jet Thermal Expansion

 \section{Jet Thermal Expansion}

+The mathematical framework formulated in this work is not intended to represent any specific, currently anticipated fusion power plant concept in which an IFMIF-DONES-type D–Li neutron source is directly coupled to a T-breeding power blanket achieving net T self-sufficiency.
+Rather, it is constructed with reference to two well-established configuration classes that serve as motivating exemplars: (i) DEMO-relevant tokamak blanket systems, in which Li-based materials are employed both for T breeding and for heat removal, and (ii) liquid Li jet targets in IFMIF-DONES-type neutron sources, in which high-intensity D beams deposit power into a free-surface Li target.
+The reduced-order models developed here synthesize key features of these configurations to yield a compact analytical framework for Li-based T-breeding and thermal management systems operating under feedback control, rather than to propose a new, fully integrated reactor architecture.

-We here develop a reduced description of the thermal expansion of a liquid Li jet subjected to intense deuteron-beam loading to obtain low-order observables that can later be used in feedback-control models \cite{knaster.2016,dovidio.2023}.
+We here develop a reduced description of the thermal expansion of a liquid Li jet subjected to intense D-beam loading to obtain low-order observables that can later be used in feedback-control models \cite{knaster.2016,dovidio.2023}.
 The emphasis is not on reproducing the full three-dimensional computational fluid dynamics behavior of IFMIF-type targets, but rather on capturing the dominant thermohydraulic couplings in a form suitable for subsequent linearization and control design \cite{knaster.2016,dovidio.2023}.

-Figure \ref{fig:beams} depicts the D beam colliding with the Li transverse jet in facilities such as the International Fusion Materials Irradiation Facility – DEMO Oriented NEutron Source (IFMIF-DONES) \cite{knaster.2016,dovidio.2023}.
-The target system employs a free‑surface liquid Li-jet about 25 mm thick and 260 mm wide, flowing at velocities of the order of 15 m/s in front of the deuteron beam, with an average surface heat flux of several $10^8$ W/m$^2$ corresponding to a total deposited power of $\sim 5$ MW.
-In current EU DEMO studies, the main blanket concepts are: the Helium Cooled Lithium Lead (HCLL) blanket, using liquid PbLi as breeder and neutron multiplier; the Helium Cooled Pebble Bed (HCPB) blanket, using ceramic breeder pebble beds of lithiated compounds such as $\mathrm{Li_4SiO_4}$ and $\mathrm{Li_2TiO_3}$; and water-cooled lead-ceramic variants (WCLL/WLCB), which combine Pb or PbLi multipliers with advanced ceramic breeders in tube or pebble bed configurations \cite{HCLL_DEMO,HCPB_DEMO,WCLL_DEMO}.
+The IFMIF-DONES \cite{knaster.2016,dovidio.2023} target system employs a free‑surface liquid Li-jet about 25 mm thick and 260 mm wide, flowing at velocities of the order of 15 m/s in front of the D beam, with an average surface heat flux of several $10^8$ W/m$^2$ corresponding to a total deposited power of $\sim 5$ MW.
+In current EU DEMO studies, the main blanket concepts are: the HCLL blanket, using liquid PbLi as breeder and neutron multiplier; the HCPB blanket, using ceramic breeder pebble beds of lithiated compounds such as $\mathrm{Li_4SiO_4}$ and $\mathrm{Li_2TiO_3}$; and WCLL/WLCB variants, which combine Pb or PbLi multipliers with advanced ceramic breeders in tube or pebble bed configurations \cite{HCLL_DEMO,HCPB_DEMO,WCLL_DEMO}.